ikmb/esga/docs/usage.md

 ### 7. Other options

 #### `--fast` [ true | false (default)]
-Will run AUGUSTUS (and in future other tools) in sub-divided chunks to increase parallelization and overall speed.
-Note that this speed increase tends to mis-annotate some genes in our testing.
+Will run some of the more time-consuming steps in a stripped-down/alternative fashion to increase speed, but potentially at the cost of accuracy.
+Changes include: Use diamondx to find protein matches in small sub-sections of the genome, use minimap2 to align transcripts and run Augustus only on regions that contain hints.

 #### `--email` [ you@somewhere.com | false (default)]
 If you specify an Email address, the pipeline will send a notification upon completion.
 However, for this to work, the node running the nextflow process must have a configured Email server.